furkanaskin/TrickyNavigationSample/README.md

 :-------------------------:|:-------------------------:|
 <img height="500" src="https://user-images.githubusercontent.com/22769589/79694515-5eb81f00-8279-11ea-9d00-91035a331d9b.gif"></img>  |  <img height="500" src="https://user-images.githubusercontent.com/22769589/79694535-7abbc080-8279-11ea-816c-75d4d9e1943c.gif"></img>

-As you know, if you call findNavController().navigate() it replaces your current fragment with other and when you call backPress maybe your state is not saved.
-An easiest solution is passing id to your all views.
-It works with scrollView,Recyclerview etc..
+As you know, if you call `findNavController().navigate()` it replaces your current fragment with other and when you call back press maybe your state is not saved.
+The easiest solution is passing id to your all views.
+It works with ScrollView, Recyclerview, etc..

-But best solution is [Event.kt](https://gist.github.com/JoseAlcerreca/5b661f1800e1e654f07cc54fe87441af) or [EventObserver.kt](https://gist.github.com/JoseAlcerreca/e0bba240d9b3cffa258777f12e5c0ae9)
+But the best solution is [Event.kt](https://gist.github.com/JoseAlcerreca/5b661f1800e1e654f07cc54fe87441af) or [EventObserver.kt](https://gist.github.com/JoseAlcerreca/e0bba240d9b3cffa258777f12e5c0ae9)

 Tricky Add
 :-------------------------: